ESTES VALLEY LAND TRUST - PRESERVING OPEN SPACE FOR FUTURE GENERATIONS

 Jeffrey steps in as the new Executive Director on May 16, replacing Mary Banken who will be retiring after nine years with EVLT.
 Please stop by to meet Jeffrey at one of our EVLT events or at the EVLT office at 1191 Woodstock in Estes Park.

-We’re asking each of you to talk to your friends and neighbors to get them involved in the Land Trust.
+Talk to your friends and neighbors to get them involved in the Land Trust.
 For every new membership you generate, we will provide you with two $5.00 discount coupons to be used at any of the three summer breakfasts.
 There is a limit of one discount coupon per person per breakfast, but here’s the best part.